AY2526S1-CS2103T-T12-2/tp/docs/UserGuide.md

 Format: `mark t/TUTORIAL_ID id/STUDENT…`

-* Marks one or more students, identified by their `STUDENT_ID`, in the tutorial identified by `TUTORIAL_ID` as present.
+* Marks one or more students, identified by their student ID, in the tutorial identified by tutorial ID as present.
 * You can specify multiple student IDs in a single command, separated by spaces.
-* Each student ID must follow the format `AXXXXXXX&`, where:
+* Each `STUDENT_ID` must follow the format `AXXXXXXX&`, where:
     * The first letter (`A`) is uppercase,
     * Followed by 7 digits (`XXXXXXX`),
     * Ending with an uppercase letter (`&`).
-* The tutorial ID refers to the title of the tutorial as displayed in TAbs.
-* The input for `TUTORIAL_ID` is case-insensitive (e.g., both `t/t123` and `t/T123` will mark students from the same tutorial).
+* `TUTORIAL_ID` is case-insensitive (e.g., both `t/t123` and `t/T123` will mark students from the same tutorial).

 Examples: